-The Health, Safety and Environment committee of TCPL's Board of Directors (the Board) oversees operational risk, people and process safety, security of personnel and environmental risks, and monitors compliance with our health, safety and environment (HSE) corporate policy through regular reporting from management.
-We have an integrated HSE management system that establishes a framework for managing HSE issues that is used to capture, organize and document our related policies, programs and procedures.
+The Health, Safety and Environment committee of TCPL's Board of Directors (the Board) oversees operational risk, people and process safety, security of personnel and environmental risks, and monitors compliance with our HSE corporate policy through regular reporting from management.
+We have an integrated HSE management system that establishes a framework for managing HSE issues that is used to capture, organize, document, monitor and improve our related policies, programs and procedures.

-Our management system for HSE is modeled after international standards, conforms to external industry consensus standards and voluntary programs, and complies with applicable legislative requirements and various other internal management systems.
+Our management system for HSE is modeled after international standards, conforms to external industry standards and voluntary programs, and complies with applicable legislative requirements and other internal management systems.
 It follows a continuous improvement cycle organized into four key areas: